Fund for Teachers

 In summer 2012, board member Scott Noet participated in an NEH Institute to South Africa and Swaziland, where he studied geography, history, and the social institutions of the region.
 The field studies included Cape Town, Soweto, Port Elizabeth, Durban, Eddo Elephant Park, and Johannesburg.

 NEH programs are one to five weeks in duration.
 Visit the NEH website for more information.
-Application deadline is March 1, 2017.
+Application deadline has passed for 2017.

 Extensive list compiled by the CS4 (Council of State Social Studies Specialists)